DanRektLOL/VCS-Redone/README.md

 For certain missions, like Boomshine Blowout, you will have to go to PLUGINS\GTAVCS.PCSX2F.WidescreenFix.ini and change 60FPS To 0
 Windows might look a bit odd, but just live with it, ig, I could change the texture pack, but if anyone minds it, open an issue and I'll create a seperate file where its fixed.

+# I CLAIM NO CREDIT FOR ANY OF THIS.